 - Repeat for the recommended time.

-Transform an oldie but a goodie into a calorie-crushing, upper-body move that targets the biceps, triceps, shoulders and chest.
+Transform an oldie but a goodie into an upper-body move that targets the biceps, triceps, shoulders and chest.

 - Stand up tall with your feet about shoulder-width apart.